rohanphillips/watersportscentral/README.md

 The overarching theme is to compile a full list of all water sporting types, locations where they're conducted and events both past and present that are conducted at each location.
 There is currently a need to have a central place where a user can come to obtain this kind of information.

+The current version showcases skills learned in the Ruby on Rails section of the Software Engineering Bootcamp that I completed.
+Skills utilized were Ruby, Rails, Active Record, RESTful architecture, erb layouts using partials, Facebook OAuth and scopes.

 ## Contributing to WaterSportsCentral
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->